prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 # "Shopping Cart" Further Exploration Challenges

 This document provides optional project challenges for students seeking a greater level of difficulty.

 ## Configuring Sales Tax Rate

 > BONUS POINTS: 3-4% (RECOMMENDED)

-You'd like to use your app in stores in other locations, but different municipalities use different sales tax rates.
-Instead of hard-coding the sales tax rate, allow the user to configure it via environment variable using a ".env" file approach.
-The ".env" file must be ignored from version control as a best practice, by using a corresponding entry in the ".gitignore" file.
-Your "README.md" file must contain instructions for how the user can set up their own local ".env" file, including an example of the variable assignment.
+The store owner likes your work and wants to use your app in all their regional locations.
+But different municipalities use different sales tax rates.
+Instead of hard-coding a single sales tax rate, allow each user to configure their own tax rate via an environment variable called `TAX_RATE`.

+> NOTE: Use a ".env" file approach for managing environment variables.
+Your "README.md" file must contain instructions for how the user can set up their own local ".env" file, including an example of the variable assignment:
+>
+>      TAX_RATE=0.0875

+> NOTE: The ".env" file must be ignored from version control, by using a corresponding entry in the ".gitignore" file.
+>
+>     # this is the ".gitignore" file...
+>
+>     # ignore environment variables in the ".env" file:
+>     .env

-> HINT: use [The `os` Module](/notes/python/modules/os.md) in conjunction with [The `dotenv` Package](/notes/python/packages/dotenv.md)
+> HINT: use [the `os` module](/notes/python/modules/os.md) in conjunction with [the `dotenv` package](/notes/python/packages/dotenv.md)

 > HINT: you might need to use the `float()` function to convert the environment variable value to a float datatype, so you can perform numeric calculations with it

 ## Handling Pricing per Pound